-It is important to review notes nightly in order to identify items that you do not understand.
-Your Lecture Review notes (LR notes) will help with this task.
-If you don't understand what is happening in class, then get help from someone including possibly the instructor.
+It is important to review notes nightly identify items that you do not understand.
+Usually you might do this using a different color (than usual notes) and figure our a way to resolve these issues.
+(Get help from someone including possibly the instructor)

 If you do not know well the material covered during class, then you are unlikely to do well on quizzes and tests.
 The textbook should be seen as one of many resources that supplement class instruction; knowing the textbook problems is only part of being prepared.
+Students should be able to do any proofs or derivations, from fundamental equations, done in the text or in class.